cgrates/cgrates/docs/ratinglogic.rst

 The **Price** structure defines the start (*GroupIntervalStart*) of a section of a call with a specified rate *Value* per *RateUnit* diving and rounding the section in *RateIncrement* subsections.

-So when there is a need to define new sets of prices just define new ActivationPeriods with the activation time set to the moment when it becomes active.
+So when there is a need to define new sets of prices just define new RatingPlans with the activation time set to the moment when it becomes active.

 Let's get back to the engine.
 When a GetCost or Debit call comes to the engine it will try to match the best rating profile for the given *Direction*, *Tenant*, *TOR* and *Subject* using the longest *Subject* prefix method or using the *FallbackSubject* if not found.
 The rating profile contains the activation periods that might apply to the call in question.